 Peeps Race Cars

-• Microwave safe bowl for candy melts
+• Microwave-safe bowl for candy melts

 • Spoon

-• Sandwich baggie
+• Zip to baggie

 • Scissors